cj-hilder/ble-hr-tool/README.md

 The score requires approximately one minute of RR data to compute accurately, and appears as 0 until enough data is available.

 **Important:** Do not stress over achieving a high score.
 Stressing about the number will actively lower it.
 A healthy nervous system will earn three stars.
 With dysautonomia, your baroreflex is out of practice — scores of 10–20 early in your practice are completely normal and a solid starting point.
 The goal is stability and a slow upward trend over weeks, not an impressive number in any individual session.
 A low resonance score, or even a flat HR line, is physiologically expected when the ANS is depleted.
-The visible oscillation grows as ANS function recovers.
+The score will increase as ANS function recovers.

 The resonance score is most meaningful as a longitudinal tool: tracking whether your star rating and score gradually improve over weeks of consistent practice is a meaningful recovery signal.